codenteq/imtihan-docs/docs/api/README.md

 - Also Provide the option to filter the responses based on attribute fields.
 - The Framework supports the pagination which helps to increase the performance of application.

-## Where can I use İmtihan API Resources?
+## Where can I use İmtihan RESTful API?
 We can use the İmtihan APIs in different areas.
 Some of them are:

 - To build a PWA (Progressive Web Application) application, which uses modern web capabilities to deliver an application like experience to the users and provide more user friendly experience than a web application.